smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 - `OnSystemRequest`
 - `PutFile`

 There are two possible methods to deal with this downside.
 In the first method, some special logic (exception) is needed.
 The SDL core and mobile proxy can send and receive the above RPC messages un-encrypted if the encryption of RPC service is not enabled even those RPCs have `need_protection`=`true`.
 Once the encryption of RPC service is enabled, the SDL core and mobile proxy shall send encrypted messages.
 In the second method, these RPCs shall not be listed as `need_protection`=`true` in a policy configuration.
-For the simplicity, we recommend the second method.
+For the simplicity, the second method is recommended.

 ## Impact on existing code